 You will emerge from the program as a strategic and innovative thinker with a comprehensive understanding of how government policies are developed, and programs implemented.
 You will also develop excellent communication skills, problem solving, stakeholder engagement, and research capabilities.
 These skills will be invaluable whether you wish to remain in the public service or move into a different employment.

 The department offers excellent employment conditions with competitive remuneration, superannuation and employee entitlements.
-Graduates commence at APS3 level and will be advanced to APS4 level following successful completion of the program.
+Graduates commence at APS Level 3.1 and will be advanced to APS Level 4.1 following successful completion of the program.
 Information relating to salaries is set out in our Enterprise Agreement and Determination.
 Departmental staff have access to a wide range of allowances and many different forms of leave, also available in our Enterprise Agreement and Determination.
 A copy is available on our website.

 I attended: University of Canberra